toddledev/documentation/docs/20-guides/101-datocms/index.md

 ### What is covered

 - Models and Blocks in DatoCMS
+- Building GraphQL queries
-- Creating our API queries and calls
+- Creating API calls
 - Iterating over the data and displaying the content

 ## Setting up DatoCMS